 (Winter and Spring Quarter)

-Throughout winter and the first half of spring quarters, UCLA mentors visit the middle schools for after-school mentoring sessions, providing fun lab demonstrations and presentations to motivate our students and to educate them about the scientific and engineering design methods.
+Throughout winter and the first half of spring quarters, UCLA mentors visit the middle schools for after-school activities, providing fun lab demonstrations and presentations to motivate our students and to educate them about the scientific and engineering design methods.
 During the second portion of our visit, students break into groups with their mentors to construe ideas and, ultimately, science fair projects!